History of Harrisburg, Pennsylvania: 21st century

-In October 2011, Harrisburg filed for Chapter 9 bankruptcy when four members of the seven-member City Council voted to file a bankruptcy petition in order to prevent the Commonwealth of Pennsylvania from taking over the city's finances.
-Bankruptcy Judge Mary France dismissed the petition on the grounds that the City Council majority had filed it over the objection of Mayor Linda Thompson, reasoning that the filing not only required the mayor's approval but had circumvented state laws concerning financially distressed cities.
+In October 2011, Harrisburg filed for Chapter 9 bankruptcy when four members of t,he seven-member City Council voted to file a bankruptcy petition to prevent the Commonwealth of Pennsylvania from taking over the city's finances.
+Bankruptcy Judge Mary France dismissed the petition because the City Council majority had filed it over the objection of Mayor Linda Thompson, reasoning that the filing not only required the mayor's approval but had circumvented state laws concerning financially distressed cities.

 Instead, a state-appointed receiver took charge of the city's finances.
 Governor Tom Corbett appointed bond attorney David Unkovic as the city's receiver, but Unkovic resigned after only four months.
 Unkovic blamed disdain for legal restraints on contracts and debt for creating Harrisburg's intractable financial problem and said the corrupt influence of creditors and political cronies prevented fixing it.

 As creditors began to file lawsuits to seize and sell off city assets, a new receiver, William B. Lynch, was appointed.
 The City Council opposed the new receiver's plans for tax increases and advocated a stay of the creditor lawsuits with a bankruptcy filing, while Mayor Thompson continued to oppose bankruptcy.
 State legislators crafted a moratorium to prevent Harrisburg from declaring bankruptcy, and after the moratorium expired, the law stripped the city government of the authority to file for bankruptcy and conferred it on the state receiver.

-After two years of negotiations, in August 2013 Receiver Lynch revealed his comprehensive voluntary plan for resolving Harrisburg's fiscal problems.
+After two years of negotiations, in August 2013, Receiver Lynch revealed his comprehensive voluntary plan for resolving Harrisburg's fiscal problems.
 The complex plan called for creditors to write down or postpone some debt.
 To pay the remainder, Harrisburg sold the troubled incinerator, leased its parking garages for forty years, and was to briefly go further into debt by issuing new bonds.
-Receiver Lynch had also called for setting up nonprofit investment corporations to oversee infrastructure improvement (repairing the city's crumbling roads and water and sewer lines), pensions, and economic development.
+Receiver Lynch had also called for setting up nonprofit investment corporations to oversee infrastructure improvement (repairing the city's crumbling roads and water, and sewer lines), pensions, and economic development.
 These were intended to allow nonprofit fundraising and to reduce the likelihood of mismanagement by the then-dysfunctional city government.

-Harrisburg's City Council and the state Commonwealth Court approved the plan, and became implemented.
+Harrisburg's City Council and the state Commonwealth Court approved the plan, and it was implemented.
 The city balanced its budget in the late 2010s, was expected to have a surplus of $1 million in 2019, and maintained a surplus in 2020 despite the COVID-19 pandemic.